numericalfreedom/tochnogjs/README.md

 # tochnogjs
-Javascript wrapper to the Tochnog Professional Geotechnical FEM programme
+JavaScript wrapper to the Tochnog Professional Geotechnical FEM programme